fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common.md

 {% docs fct_ping_instance_metric_monthly %}

 **Description:** Atomic level instance Service Ping data for the last ping of the month per installation by ping and metric for 28-day and all-time metrics.
-This includes basic identifiers for easy joins out to dimension tables
+This includes basic identifiers for easy joins out to dimension tables.
+This is a filtered version of `fct_ping_instance_metric`
 - The data includes a single row per ping and metric
 - Includes installation, instance, date, product, billing, and subscription identifiers